booty/writing/ideas-about-software-development.md

 Those people are deeply wrong.

 Code, by itself, tells you *what* is happening.
 It can never tell you *why,* especially if the *whys* are are things that took blood, sweat and tears to discover.

-Anything in the code that's not blindingly obvious?
-It needs a comment next to or above it.
+Anything in the code that's not blindingly obvious *needs* a comment next to or above it.

-**Corollary:** Inline docs (code comments) are preferable to decoupled documentation, as they're less prone to bit rot.
+**Corollary:** Code comments are inline and therefore preferable to decoupled documentation, as they're less prone to bit rot.
 Only a true sociopath would update a line of code while ignoring the comment that's literally one line above it.
 Commit messages are nice too, but it can be unclear which ones are still relevant at a particular point in time.

 **Corollary:** At review time, reject code that doesn't respect this notion.
 You're never going to go back and comment it later.
 Do it now.